 In addition to the individual requirements, a general class related segregation rule has also to be complied with.
 However, it should be noted that these requirements do not apply to goods packaged in LQ packages, or EQ packages.

-This table for examples requires that:
+The table for example requires that:

 Div 2.1 flammable gases shall be "separated" from Class 3 flammable liquids